 People who practice gardening by the moon say that moisture in garden soil is influenced by the moon, just like the moon’s influence on tides.
 The moon pulls moisture up to the surface of the garden soil where it can be best utilized by crops.
-The increase in moisture helps seeds germinate, speeds plant growth rates, and produce more abundant harvests.
-There is also a possibility that the increases and decreases in overnight light during different lunar phases can impact the germination of seeds which prefer light or dark environments to germinate.
+The increase in moisture helps seeds germinate, speeds plant growth rates and produce more abundant harvests.
+There is also a possibility that the increases and decreases in overnight light during different lunar phases can impact the germination of seeds that prefer light or dark environments to germinate.

-There are three common “levels” of gardening by the moon.
+There are three common “difficulty levels” of gardening by the moon.
 The simplest way to align your gardening activities with the moon is by following the waxing and waning cycles.
 A slightly more involved method involves following the four quarters of the lunar cycle.
 The most involved common method is a part of biodynamic gardening, which includes combining the quarterly moon cycle with the Zodiac.

 Before I get into the details of how to garden by the moon, I should note that this post is not about whether or not gardening by the moon actually works.
 This post is about how to implement lunar gardening in your garden if you’ve decided it feels right to you.
 There’s no harm in trying, and it might give your planting schedule a framework to go from.
 I should also note that there are many detailed books on this subject that delve into it with far more experience and detail than in this post.
 This is a simple guide to help you get started.